RomanDataLab/3Dlandscape_with_Grasshopper/README.md

 - Building 3d maps with Grasshopper from satellite images.

 ## Key takeaways
-- accuracy of map is limited by 200 m * 200 m
+- accuracy of map is limited by 90*90-m pixel

 ## piece of code
 1. making 3d landscape in Grasshopper.</br> ![](def_stem_land.png)